previousnext/containers/README.md

 * Leverage official Docker Hub containers as a base.
 * Provide close Prod to Local configurations, this is done by leveraging the hosting container as a base container for `dev` images.

+Documentation for each container can be found in its respective directory.

 ## Building

 To build all the containers run the following command: